sf-wdi-gaia/rails-views-and-helpers/README.md

  - We can redirect to another action.
  - We can use a `render` statement to specify a view to render.

+> HOORAY!
+Rails 5 comes bundled with a `jbuilder` gem that helps us create JSON views instead of HTML.
+Why is this awesome?

 ## Helpers in Rails